 Learning how these variables converge and produce different economic effects is what researchers are focusing on at the LRF CEB, located at the UZH Department of Economics.

 “The primary aim of the Center is to undertake high-quality research within economics of child and youth development with a focus on breastfeeding.
-The main goal of the research is to inform policy-makers and public health organisations in designing policies and programmes to improve child and youth development.” – Anne Ardila Brenøe, PhD, Assistant Professor, Department of Economics and Director, Larsson-Rosenquist Foundation Center for Economics of Breastfeeding, University of Zurich
+The main goal of the research is to inform policy-makers and public health organisations in designing policies and programmes to improve child and youth development.” – Anne Ardila Brenøe, PhD, Assistant Professor in Economics of Child and Youth Development with a Focus on Breastfeeding at the University of Zurich

 In developing an evidence-based understanding of the causal determinants and consequences of breastfeeding, the LRF CEB will explore questions such as: